CyberLaravel/CyberTask/README.md

+> ⚠️ **Development Status**: This project is currently under active development and is not ready for production use.
+Features may be incomplete or subject to change.

 # GlitchTask 🌟

 A cyberpunk-themed task management application built with Laravel, Vue.js, and Inertia.js, featuring a neon-glowing UI, real-time updates, and team collaboration tools.

 ## ✨ Features

 -   🎯 Task Management with Dependencies
 -   👥 Team Collaboration
 -   📊 Real-time Dashboard
 -   🔄 Kanban Board View
 -   💬 Comments & Activity Tracking
 -   �� File Attachments
 -   🌈 Cyberpunk UI with Neon Effects

 ## 🚀 Tech Stack

 -   **Frontend:** Vue 3, Tailwind CSS
 -   **Backend:** Laravel 10
 -   **State Management:** Inertia.js
 -   **Authentication:** Laravel Jetstream
 -   **Database:** MySQL

 ## 🛠️ Installation